Stat184-Fall2025/Sec3_FP_AidanBrown_AdamKhan_WilliamHannig/README.md

 ## Current Plan

-we intend to draw ready and ongoing inferences with Netflix data.
+We intend to draw ready and ongoing inferences with Netflix data.
+To do this, we're taking the top 20 movies, shows, and countries in which they are from and comparing their watch times.
+This will give us data to further back up our conclusion.
 ## Repo Structure

 The main branch is where we put all of our primary files: the QMD containing all of our pdfs, and code, as well as an area to brainstorm ideas collectively.
 We also have a dev branch that pertains to each one of us solving our own problems, come up with seeing patterns involving our data, etc.